typst/typst/tests/typ/layout/grid-positioning.typ

 )

 ---
-// Error: 2-5:2 a cell could not be placed at invalid column 2
+// Error: 4:3-4:36 cell could not be placed at invalid column 2
 #grid(
   columns: 2,
   [A],